GrinonBarrett/Taksidos/To Do.md

 **D**esultor  (Inspired by old kung-fu movies where the choreography stresses awkward fighting.
 For those that want to play a drunken master, though the class should not be played while drunk)
 **I**nvoker  (Akin to how d2 handled summoning for Druid and Necromancer, a support class that brings their battle buddies.
 Good for solo adventures.
 Potentially able to break the game and bog down combat.)
 **J**ester  (a sort of buff and debuff support role that can use skills in new ways)
 **M**ystic  (Has a set of evolving powers from their patron, chooses casting attribute but has an altered feature based on this.
-Can "burn" attributes to boost spell checks.)
+Can "burn" attributes to boost spell checks.) *although more pact magic styles should be developed*

 ###### Non-Canon classes are intended to be fully fleshed out and balanced classes, but many will not want them in their campaigns.